 - Subscribe to our blog.
-Every article will go directly to your email so you don’t miss any updates.
+It’s easy!
+A pop-up window will appear when you visit our website.
+You can subscribe that way, or click on any article, and there is a “subscribe today” box to the right.
+Every new article will go directly to your email so you don’t miss any updates.

-- Share our articles with your friends via email and social media.
-This is easy way to reach out and make a difference.
+- Share our articles and social media posts with your friends and networks.
+This is an easy way to reach out and engage more people.

-- Call and email your state Representatives and Senators on important bills.
-We cover NH education legislation very closely and analyze all the bills.
-We will give you the what, when, and where with talking points so you can make informed decisions and engage in meaningful dialogs.
+- Call or email your state Representatives and Senators on important bills.
+We cover NH education legislation very closely and analyze relevant bills.
+We give you the what, when, and where so you can be well informed and engage in meaningful dialogs.

-- Call and email the House and Senate education committees.
+- Call or email the House and Senate education committee members.
 Their recommendations are very influential when they vote on the House or Senate floors.
 Legislation is usually won or lost in committee.

-- Attend public hearings on important bills when possible.
+- Submit testimony for education hearings at the local and state level.
 If you have something to add to the discussion, or a personal story to share, prepare testimony for the hearing.
-The committees also have sheets that publicly register your position on the bills even if you don’t wish to testify.
+The committees also have sheets that publicly register your position on bills even if you don’t wish to testify.

-- Attend periodic rallies and press conferences.
-We only hold events for the most critical bills when a crowd can make an impact.
+- Attend periodic rallies, press conferences, and training workshops.
+We occasionally host special events for important education issues.
 Again, by subscribing to our blog and following us on Facebook and Twitter, you will always know what is planned.

-Every child deserves the opportunity to have an education that fits his or her individual needs and goals.
-Education is not a one-size-fits-all process.
-When a child is in a program that “fits” them — everyone wins…the child, the family, and the community.
-We need involved parents and citizens to make the difference.
+Children have one opportunity for an education that fits their needs and goals.
+When they are in a learning environment that “fits” them — everyone wins…the child, the family, and the community.
+Make a difference!